blynkkk/blynk-library/docs/Implementing.md

 * Provide easy-to use API
  * Virtual pin handlers registration
  * Provide comfortable wrappers for some widgets
+* Should be portable across similar devices (or same technology/programming language), if possible

 ## Blynk protocol